McCollum High School

-Dillard McCollum High School is a public high school in San Antonio, Texas, United States in the Harlandale Independent School District.
+Dillard McCollum High School is a public high school in San Antonio, Texas in the Harlandale Independent School District.
 It is classified as a 5A school by the University Interscholastic League (UIL).
-In 2017, the school was rated "Met Standard" by the Texas Education Agency, and earned a 2-star distinction for Academic Achievements in ELA/Reading and Science.
+During 2022–2023, McCollum High School had an enrollment of 1,494 students and a student to teacher ratio of 14.13.
+The school received an overall rating of "C" and earned a distinction for Postsecondary Readiness from the Texas Education Agency for the 2021–2022 school year.

 History

 The school was named in honor of Dillard McCollum, who served in the community as a student, teacher, principal, and superintendent for twenty years.

 Frontier Bowl

 The annual Frontier Bowl is one of the oldest and fiercest high school football rivalry games.
 It pits the Harlandale High School Indians against the McCollum High School Cowboys at Memorial Stadium.
 The match-up has a 50-year history.